-This is an accelerated Geometry course which goes more in depth into the topics listed in the regular Geometry course description.
+This is an accelerated course which covers Geometry topics in more depth and at a faster pace.
 Students in this course may have more advanced assignments, higher score expectations on regular assignments, and be required to turn in an end of semester project.
 Students in this course must take the state end of course exam, LEAP 2025, and prepare by taking interim and practice tests throughout the course.
 All students enrolled in Geometry will take the LEAP 2025 exam at the completion of the course.
 The LEAP 2025 exam score will factor into the student's final course grade.